ecom-research/CRM-LTR/README.md

 This zip file contains train, dev, test sets for with Normalized Relevance Rates (NRR) for orders of products, i.e. supervisory labels by aggregating log data (see paper for details).

 <li><i>LambdaMART_files:</i>https://ltr-log-dataset.s3.eu-central-1.amazonaws.com/LambdaMART_files.7z</li>
 It contains files in SVMLight format, as required by RankLib Tool ( https://sourceforge.net/p/lemur/wiki/RankLib/).
-These files are provided for ease of reproducing results.
+These files are provided for ease of reproducing the results.
 </ul>

 Each dataset folder contains 3 types of files, with 3 files for each type (9 files in total), e.g. click logs contain following files